Rigorous Training

 Read this blog post to get a feel for the day-to-day work of an OTC Fellow.

-In the first month, Fellows will be required to attend three in-person sessions:
+In the first month, Fellows will be required to attend four in-person sessions:

-- 5 hour training on how to read invention disclosure forms, use relevant databases, and research the market in order to complete Tech Assessments
+- 2.5-hour training on how to read invention disclosure forms, use relevant databases, and conduct market research in order to complete Tech Assessments

-- 5 hour training on how to perform patent searches to examine prior art for inclusion in the Tech Assessments
+- 2.5-hour training on how to perform patent searches to examine prior art for Tech Assessments

-- 5 hour training on market analysis in order to complete Marketing Reports
+- 2.5-hour training on market analysis and science writing for a business audience to complete Marketing Summaries

-One-on-one feedback and training sessions will be provided as needed, as determined by the Program Director(s).
+Weekly, in-person study halls will be available throughout the year.
+One-on-one feedback and training sessions will be provided as needed, as determined by the Program Directors.
+First-year fellows are highly encouraged to meet with Senior Fellow mentors.

-Ideally, each new Invention Disclosure Form (IDF) submitted to our office by a Duke inventor will have an Invention Manager, an OTC Fellow, and a representative from the Duke Inventor’s lab all working to move the invention from disclosure.
+Ideally, each new technology submitted to our office by a Duke inventor will have a Licensing Manager, an OTC Fellow, and a representative from the Duke Inventor’s lab all working to move the invention from the lab, into industry, and out into the world.

-Guide commercialization strategy, patent process and handle marketing and license negotiation at the appropriate time.
+Guide commercialization strategy, manage the patenting process, and handle marketing and license negotiation at the appropriate time.

 OTC Fellows:

 Provide a written Tech Assessment on the prior art and competitive landscape as well as market opportunity.
-Sometimes, they will also create a Marketing Report for the invention in addition to or instead of a Tech Assessment.
+Create Marketing Summaries for inventions to support outreach efforts to industry.

 OTC Senior Fellows:

-Support new cohort of OTC Fellows with feedback on reports, assessing the harder technologies, and general mentorship as needed.
+Support the new cohort of OTC Fellows with feedback on reports, assessing difficult technologies, and providing general mentorship as needed.
 Interface more directly with Licensing Managers and other OTC staff.

 MEET THE CURRENT FELLOWS

-Leads training seminars, provides supervision of the written deliverables, coordinates with internal OTC ecosystem and triages technologies according to Fellow’s background, directs overall administration and running of the program.
+Lead training seminars, supervises, reviews, and edits the written deliverables, provides support, feedback, and mentorship as needed, coordinates with internal OTC ecosystem and triages technologies according to Fellow’s background, and directs overall administration and running of the program.

 Workflow